ipspace/netlab/docs/groups.md

 (custom-config)=
 ## Custom Configuration Templates

-You can building complex labs with functionality that is not yet part of *netlab* with the help of **[netlab config](netlab/config.md)** command that deploys custom configuration template to a set of lab devices.
+You can building complex labs with functionality that is not yet part of *netlab* with the help of **[netlab config](netlab/config.md)** command that deploys a custom configuration template to a set of lab devices.

-To make the deployment of custom configuration template(s) part of a regular lab creating process[^CC], use **config** group attribute that can specify either a single template or a list of templates.
+To make the deployment of custom configuration template(s) part of a regular lab initialization process[^CC], use **config** group- or node attribute that can specify either a single template or a list of templates.

 [^CC]: ... once your configuration templates are thoroughly tested ;)